genneko/website-source/content/playing-with-bsd/application/howto-use-joplin-on-freebsd.md

    ```
    > **NOTE**
    > If the head of the branch cannot be built (it occurs from time to time), please try the tagged version which I confirmed to be built.
-   > As of 21 April 2020, the latest confirmed tag is [freebsd-20200421](https://github.com/genneko/joplin/releases/tag/freebsd-20200421) and it can be checked out as follows:
+   > As of 24 June 2020, the latest confirmed tag is [freebsd-20200624](https://github.com/genneko/joplin/releases/tag/freebsd-20200624) and it can be checked out as follows:
    > ```
-   > git checkout freebsd-20200421
+   > git checkout freebsd-20200624
    > ```

-3. Build the desktop (Electron) application by mostly following the [original build instruction](https://github.com/laurent22/joplin/blob/master/BUILD.md#building-the-electron-application).
+3. Build the applications by mostly following the [original build instruction](https://github.com/laurent22/joplin/blob/master/BUILD.md#building-the-electron-application).
    ```
    npm install
    cd ElectronClient
    npm run build
    ```
+   > **NOTE**
    > I use ``npm run build`` instead of ``npm run start`` because it looks like the latter doesn't expect I'm using the globally installed electron.

-4. Now you can run the app by running the following command
+4. Now you can run the desktop (Electron) app by running the following command
    ```
    electron .
    ```